CharlieBrugvin/shoot-them-all/README.md

 # Shoot them all game

-I did this project as part of the **Multimedia** course at Brno University.
+I have made this shoot them up game as part of the Multimedia course at Brno University.
 We were free to code something using pictures, songs and animations.

-I decided to make a game.
+I decided to make a game in Python and Pygame with Object-oriented programming paradigm.
+I designed the gameplay, the code and the pictures.

 to play, run in your terminal, from this folder :
 ```